Verification and Validation of Simulation Models

 Historical Data Validation

-If historical data exist (e.g., data collected on a system specifically for building and testing a model), part of the data are used to build the model and the remaining data are used to determine (test) whether the model behaves as the system does.
+If historical data exist (e.g., data collected on a system specifically for building and testing a model), part of the data is used to build the model and the remaining data are used to determine (test) whether the model behaves as the system does.

 Parameter Variability – Sensitivity Analysis